-The superintendent may allow UCEA members to donate sick time to any employee that has exhausted their accumulated sick time due to an extended personal or family illness.
+The superintendent may allow Association members to donate sick time to any bargaining unit employee who has exhausted their accumulated sick time due to an extended personal or family illness.
 These donated sick time circumstances will be handled on a case-by-case basis.